NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 #### Lambda Function
 There are a few things you need to do to properly configure the Lambda function.
 - Give it the permissions listed above.
-- Put it in a VPC and subnet that has access to the FSxN file system management endpoint.
+- Put it in a VPC and subnet that has access to the FSxN file system management endpoint. **NOTE:** It must be in the same region as the FSxN file system.
-- Increase the total run time to at least 10 seconds.
+- Increase the total run time to at least 20 seconds.
 You might have to raise that if you have a lot of components in your FSxN file system.
 However, if you have to raise it to more than a minute, it could be an issue with the endpoint causing the calls to the AWS services to hang.
 See the [Endpoints for AWS Services](#endpoints-for-aws-services) section above for more information.
 - Provide for the base configuration via environment variables and/or a configuration file.
 See the [Configuration Parameters](#configuration-parameters) section below for more information.
 - Create the "Matching Conditions" file, that specifies when the Lambda function should send alerts.
 See the [Matching Conditions File](#matching-conditions-file) section below for more information.
 - Set up an EventBridge Schedule rule to trigger the function on a regular basis.